imjoseangel/sandbox/kubernetes/netdebug/README.md

 options ndots:5
 ```

-We can find 3 or more search Domains in a Kubernetes configuration.
-The example above comes from a Minikube Cluster where there are 3 local search domains specified.
+By default, there are three or more search Domains in a Kubernetes configuration.
+The example above comes from a Minikube Cluster with three local search domains specified.

 Take a look also at the `ndots:5` option.
-It is important to understand how both `search` and `ndots` settings work together.
+It is important how both `search` and `ndots` settings work together.

 To understand both concepts, we can refer to the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html)

 The `search` represents the search path for a particular domain.
 Interestingly dev.to or example.com are not FQDN (fully qualified domain name).
 A standard convention that most DNS resolvers follow is that if a domain ends with a dot (.) (representing the root zone), the domain is considered to be FQDN.
 Some resolvers try to act smart and append the dot (.) themselves.
-So dev.to. is an FQDN but dev.to is not.
+So dev.to. is an FQDN, dev.to is not.

 One important point from the [resolv.conf(5) Linux man page](https://man7.org/linux/man-pages/man5/resolv.conf.5.html) For environments with multiple subdomains please read options `ndots:n` to avoid unnecessary traffic for the root-dns-servers.
 Note that this process may be slow and will generate a lot of network traffic if the servers for the listed domains are not local and that queries will time out if no server is available for one of the domains.

-The `ndots` represents the threshold value of the number of dots in a query name to consider it as a "fully qualified" domain name.
+The `ndots` represents the threshold value of the number of dots in a query name to consider it a "fully qualified" domain name.

-If `ndots` is set to **5** like the default in Kubernetes, and the name contains less than 5 dots inside it, the syscall will try to resolve it sequentially going through all local search domains first and - in case none succeed - will resolve it as an absolute name only at last.
+If `ndots` is **5** (the default in Kubernetes), and the name contains less than five(5) dots inside it, the syscall will try to resolve it sequentially through all local search domains first and - in case none succeed - it will resolve as an absolute name only at last.

 For instance, if we request `www.example.com`, the query iterates through all search paths until the answer contains a NOERROR code.